Short Term Rental Project

 - February – March 2025: Initial community survey to gather high level feedback about what the community is seeking to achieve by regulating Short Term Rental in Revelstoke.

-- September – October 2025: Community engagement through Public Information Meetings, surveys (as needed) to gauge support for draft bylaw amendments in advance of formal Council consideration.
+- Fall 2025 / Winter 2026: Targeted stakeholder engagement with operators, hoteliers, tourist accommodation industry, City commissions etc. and broader community engagement through Public Information Meetings, surveys (as needed) to gauge support for draft bylaw amendments in advance of formal Council consideration.